ferstl/junit-testgroups/README.md

 However, none of these tools worked for us.
 We are not only using regular JUnit tests but also parameterized tests and Theories.
 Since these tests require different test runners, JUnit's `Categories` runner is not an option.
 Spring's `@IfProfileValue` mechanism is also not an option for the same reason and the maven-failsafe-plugin does not integrate well with any IDEs.

 So some people came up with a self implemented solution which relied on an annotation and **subclasses** (!) of all test runners that we have been using so far.
 That was the point when this project came to live.
 It tries to achieve the same goals by using JUnit's class rule mechanism instead of subclassing all test runners that someone might use.
-It works pretty well but is has some pitfalls (see below) and is not very intuitive to use.
+It works pretty well but is does also have some pitfalls (see below).

 ### How to use